 Keep Curriculum in Mind

-Remember to look up your state's regulations for the required subjects.
+Remember to look up your state's requirements for subjects.
 You have a little flexibility in how you teach those subjects, though.
 For example, some students do better with textbooks, while others learn better on a computer or even a mobile device.
 Many providers have a trial or "placement quiz" that will help you determine what level your child is working at, so you can select the appropriate curriculum.
 Remember, a little challenge goes a long way.
 But you don't want to overwhelm or frustrate your student with work.
 Finding the right balance for your student is key.

 Stay on Top of Record-Keeping

-Homeschooling involves a lot of record-keeping, but there are even more things to keep track of when you're working with a special needs student.
+Homeschooling involves a lot of record-keeping, and there are even more things to keep track of when you're working with a special needs student.
 Remember to save doctors' notes and evaluations, personalized academic and developmental goals, any special instructions for curriculum, and yearly records of behavioral patterns.

 Stick to the Plan, but Be Flexible